Updated · May 19, 2022

 (Source: Hubspot)

 So, statistically, chances are you aren't reading this.
-In a survey, only 27% of respondents said they read blog content in detail.
-According to blogging statistics for 2021, seven out of 10 survey participants admitted quickly browsing through the piece.
+Only 27% of respondents in a survey said they read blog content in detail.
+Moreover, if we consult the 2022 blogging statistics, we’d learn that seven out of 10 survey participants admitted quickly browsing through the piece.

 But that shouldn’t dim your efforts.